staplesad/noise_monitor_js/progress_notes.md

 	* set up automatic bounds to enable easier scaling
 * improve the visuals
 * check mapping of noise data to size and colour - may be amplifying unimportant variation
+* change length of slider so it matches length of shortest location array
+* fix data loading notice